emerald-geomodelling/emerald-geomodelling.github.io/README.md

 framework focused on plotting heavy interactive applications.
 Additionally, it provides several improved widgets for Bokeh, that can be used both within the framework and in a standalone bokeh app, such as an interactive colorbar, file download/upload buttons and an autocomplete input field.

+## Software development

+* [git-snake-release](https://github.com/emerald-geomodelling/git-snake-release) - Recursively find all python dependencies using git URL:s and tag them using the same tag, as well as update setup.py to use said tag.

-# Contributions to existing open source projects
+## Contributions to existing open source projects

 * [scikit-gstat](https://github.com/mmaelicke/scikit-gstat) A scipy-styled analysis module for geostatistics.
 We have contributed optimizations for processing large datasets.